Wilsdorf's and Rolex's Other BrandsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Unmarked or Unsigned Rolex?

-Rolex didn't actually make watches, they bought them from manufacturers such as Aegler, Fontainemelon, and Beguelin.
-Those manufacturers also supplied watches to other companies, so the only thing that distinguishes a watch supplied to Rolex from one supplied to another company are markings on the watch, such as the W&D sponsors mark, or the name Rolex or Rolex Watch Co., or the name of one of their “other brands”.
+Rolex didn't make watches, they bought them from manufacturers such as Aegler, Fontainemelon, the General Watch Company and Beguelin.
+Those manufacturers also supplied watches to other companies, so the only thing that distinguishes a watch supplied by one of these manufacturers to Rolex from one they supplied to another company are markings on the watch, such as the W&D sponsors mark, or the name Rolex or Rolex Watch Co., or the name of one of Wilsdorf's “other brands”.

 Back to the top of the page.